ahsan87/ArvatoFinancials/README.md

     We used the previously done data cleanup techniques, PCA to reduce dimensionality and finally different machine learning algorithm so that we can get an optimal model.

+Online Submission of part 2 for Kaggle competition can be viewed [here](https://www.kaggle.com/c/udacity-arvato-identify-customers/leaderboard).

 ### Project Structure
 1. /src